ChemloverYuchen/BioScore/README.md

 # BioScore

-This repository contains the implementation code for our research paper, [BioScore: A Foundational Scoring Function For Generalized Biomolecular Complexes]()
+This repository contains the implementation code for our research paper, [BioScore: A Foundational Scoring Function For Generalized Biomolecular Complexes](https://arxiv.org/abs/2507.10877).

 ## Introduction
 Here, we present BioScore—the first foundational scoring function designed to assess binding phenomenon across a broad range of biomolecular complexes.
 BioScore introduces innovations along three axes.
 (1) Representation: It departs from traditional atom/block discretizations by introducing interface-masking encoding and distance-aware edge construction, capturing dual-scale atomic and block-level features.
 This approach enables coarse-grained yet expressive representations applicable across molecular classes of various structural complexity.
 (2) Scoring Methodology: BioScore proposes a new structural assessment score that incorporates a learned statistical potential (via a mixture of density network, MDN) and a newly defined interaction-edge-aware score.
 (3) Training strategy: A pretraining–fine-tuning workflow (prioritize large-scale structural learning at the pre-training stage) balances performance across heterogeneous tasks, enabling plug-and-play adaptation to specific molecular systems.